Trump, on possibility of North Korea talks, says: 'Who knows where it leads?'

 "I see a lot of good energy.
 I like it very much ...
 So, hopefully, a lot of good things are going to work out."

-"I think that we will have peace through strength," he added, referring to his policy of ensuring peace through a strong military.
+"I think that we will have peace through strength," he said, a reference to his policy of maintaining a powerful U.S. military.

 At Tuesday's intra-Korea talks, North Korea said it would attend the Olympics, which South Korea will host next month, while both sides agreed to resolve problems between them through dialogue and to revive military consultations to avoid accidental conflict.